jaipkapoor99/bookify/README.md

 # Booking Platform

-A modern, scalable booking platform built with React and Supabase.
-This application provides a seamless experience for users to book tickets and a powerful admin portal for easy management.
+A modern, scalable event booking platform built with React, TypeScript, and Supabase.
+This application provides a seamless experience for users to discover, view details, and book tickets for various events, while ensuring data integrity and a robust, test-driven development process.

-## Features
+## Key Features

-- **User Authentication**: Secure sign-up and login functionality.
+- **User Authentication**: Secure sign-up and login functionality powered by Supabase Auth.
-- **Ticket Booking**: A user-friendly interface for browsing and booking tickets.
+- **Event Discovery**: Users can browse a list of events on the home page.
-- **Admin Portal**: A dedicated dashboard for administrators to manage bookings, users, and available items.
+- **Detailed Event Views**: A dedicated page for each event, showcasing multiple dates and venues.
+- **Test-Driven Development**: A strict TDD workflow ensures code quality and reliability.
+- **Database Migrations**: Schema is managed via Supabase migrations located in the `supabase/migrations` directory.

 ## Tech Stack

-- **Frontend**: React (via Vite)
+- **Framework**: React (with Vite)
+- **Language**: TypeScript
 - **UI Components**: shadcn/ui
 - **Backend & Database**: Supabase
 - **Styling**: Tailwind CSS